ntustison/PaperANTsX/Text/results.md

 [@Tustison:2019ac] whereas brain segmentation and DKT parcellation are processed via 3-D U-net networks with attention gating [@Schlemper:2019aa] on image octant-based batches.
-We emphasize that a single model was created for each of these steps and were used for all the experiments described below.
+We emphasize that a single model was created for each of these steps and was used for all the experiments described below.

 [^1]: https://brain-development.org/ixi-dataset/
 [^2]: http://fcon_1000.projects.nitrc.org/indi/pro/nki.html